 When will Stranger Things season 4 be released?

 In an Instagram Live, David Harbour revealed that Stranger Things 4 was scheduled to be released in early 2021.
-However, due to the delay in production following the coronavirus outbreak, the release date will likely be closer to spring 2021.
+However, due to the delay in production following the coronavirus outbreak, the release date will likely be mid-to-late 2021.

 The cast and crew began shooting Stranger Things 4 in March 2020 before production was suspended.
-Filming is slowly starting to resume as of the end of September 2020.
+Filming slowly resumed at the end of September 2020.

 According to TV Line, filming was scheduled to wrap sometime around August with a potential December 2020/January 2021 release date on the cards.
 For reference, season 3 began shooting in April 2018, wrapped in November 2018 and aired in July 2019.